dkallen78/math-trainer/README.md

 #### How to Reduce Math Anxiety

+##### Systemic Desensitization

 One of the most effective methods of reducing math anxiety is a technique called systemic desensitization, or graduated exposure therapy ([Hembree, 1990](https://www.jstor.org/stable/749455)).
 Hembree doesn't go into the details of how this was applied, however.

+---

+According to the Wikipedia article on [systematic desensitization](https://en.wikipedia.org/wiki/Systematic_desensitization), the process involves three steps:

+1. **Establish anxiety stimulus hierarchy.** Identify the source of the anxiety in other words.

+Since we're talking about math anxiety this step seems trivial.

+2. **Learn the mechanism response.**  Develop a coping strategy.

+I'm not sure how I could design a coping mechanism into this program.
+Maybe I should delve into the world of self-described "relaxing" games?

+3. **Connect stimulus to the coping method by counter conditioning.** Exposure to the anxiety followed by the coping method.

+If I can get number 2 figured out, then I can handle this one.

 #### How to train working memory?